-All pre-Silurian rocks were intruded by the multi-phase, calc-alkaline Roti Intrusive Suite that porphyry intrusive phases.
-Granodiorite of the suite was dated at 578±10 Ma and the Betty's the HBGP area, and include the Wild Cove Granite (499+3-2 Ma), the Western Head Granite
+All pre-Silurian rocks were intruded by the multi-phase, calc-alkaline Roti Intrusive Suite that Dunning and O'Brien (1989) describe as having granodiorite, tonalite and quartz feldspar porphyry intrusive phases.
+Granodiorite of the suite was dated at 578±10 Ma and the Betty's Pond Tonalite at 563±4 Ma (O'Brien et al. 1991, Stewart, 1992).
+Silurian intrusions also occur in the HBGP area, and include the Wild Cove Granite (499+3-2 Ma), the Western Head Granite